-Some have suggested that this three-year increase should serve as a rationale for raising the age of eligibility for Medicare and maybe changing other tax and benefit provisions.
-But it is important to put this three-year gain in perspective.
+It is important to put this three-year gain in perspective.
 The average retirement age is still lower than it was when Medicare was enacted.
 And the major drivers for the gains to date appear to have played themselves out, making significant future increases in the average retirement age unlikely.
-In short, the recent turnaround provides little basis for changing the parameters of our public programs.
+In short, the gains to date in working longer have been great, but we probably have gone as far as we can go without some new development to change people's incentives.